hengshan/hengshan.github.io/blog-spatial-modelling/_posts/2022-02-03-learning-ST-modeling-2.markdown

 ---
 layout: post
-title:  "Learning Spatial-Temporal Modeling (2) Statistical Models"
+title:  "Spatial-Temporal Modeling (2) Statistical Models"
 date:   2022-02-02 12:30:32 +0800
 category: Spatial Modeling
 use_math: true
 ---

-This post is based on the book [Spatio-Temporal Data in R](https://spacetimewithr.org/){:target="_blank"} chapter 3.
-In this chapter, the author introduced in detail the three goals of spatial temporal statistical modeling.
+In this blog, I'd like to introduce in detail the three goals of spatial temporal statistical modeling.

 1. predicting at a new location in space given spatial-temporal data (aka spatial-temporal interpolation or smoothing)
 2. doing parameter inference with spatial-temporal data